Neonatal Abstinence Syndrome

 Can neonatal abstinence syndrome be prevented?

-stops using drugs before pregnancy or as soon as she learns she is pregnant.
+the mother stops using drugs before pregnancy or as soon as she learns she is pregnant.

 Key points about neonatal abstinence syndrome